ossf/criticality_score/docs/design/milestone_1.md

 ## Goal

-Anyone can reliably generate raw signal data using the `criticality_score` GitHub project.
+Anyone can reliably generate signal data using the `criticality_score` GitHub project.

+Additionally there will be a focus on supporting future moves towards scaling and automating criticality score.

 For this milestone, the focus will be on reproducing the existing signals collected by the Python implementation, and adding support for dependent data sourced from [deps.dev](https://deps.dev).

-Additionally there will be a focus on supporting future moves towards scaling and automating criticality score.

 ### Non-goals